 Mayonnaise is basically an emulsion of egg yolks and oil (with seasonings).
 Making mayonnaise from scratch means eating raw egg yolks, so using high-quality free-range eggs is important. ("cage-free" is not the same thing as "free-range")

-Homemade Mayo Ingredients
+Olive Oil Mayo Recipe Ingredients

 - Egg yolks